Life Insurance Broker, Agent, Advisor: What's The Difference? (Canada-Specific Guide!)

 By choosing a term life plan, your premiums will likely be lower, and you’ll avoid being overinsured—paying more than you have to for coverage you don’t need.

-PolicyMe has made getting term life insurance hassle-free, even if you have a medical condition.
+PolicyMe has made getting term life insurance coverage hassle-free, even if you have a medical condition.
 Our rates are among the most affordable in the country, for the same coverage you’d get through our competitors.

 PolicyMe’s editorial content is meant for informational purposes only and should not be considered medical, legal, or financial advice.